Texas bill would create state-run ‘border protection unit’ as Title 42 ends

 “Our officers are gonna be able to protect themselves and have self-defense,” he said.
 “The Border Protection Unit officers will have the authority to do what they need to do to protect Texas at the river.”

-“What is to prohibit or stop a Border Protection Unit from setting up their post in Hispanic neighborhoods?” asked Rep. Erin Gámez (D-Brownsville), who represents a city of nearly 200,000 (nearly 90 percent of whom are Hispanic) at the mouth of the Rio Grande.
+“What is to prohibit or stop a Border Protection Unit from setting up their post in Hispanic neighborhoods?” asked state Rep. Erin Gámez (D-Brownsville), who represents a city of nearly 200,000 — nearly 90 percent of whom are Hispanic — at the mouth of the Rio Grande.

 Other Democratic legislators echoed those concerns.